Download free PDF

 Biomarkers Market, By Product and Services, 2021 – 2034 (USD Billion)

 Based on product and services, the market is segmented into consumables, software, and services.
-The global market was estimated at USD 70.3 billion in 2023.
-The consumables segment held revenue of USD 37.8 billion in 2024 and the segment is poised for significant growth at a CAGR of 12.1% during the forecast period.
+The consumables segment held revenue of USD 41.72 billion in 2025 and the segment is poised for significant growth at a CAGR of 12.3% during the forecast period.

 • Consumables, which include reagents, assay kits, and microplates, are manufactured under strict quality control measures, ensuring consistent performance across experiments.
 This reliability is necessary for generating reproducible results in biomarker studies, specifically in clinical diagnostics and drug discovery.
 For instance, Thermo Fisher Scientific’s ELISA kits provide high-sensitivity biomarker detection for disease research, confirming accurate and reproducible outcomes.